 This button allows you to switch between pre-defined views, each representing a different selection of records based on different filters.
 Depending on your access rights you may be able to save new / delete existing views from this menu as well.

 Many lists have actions available to them that are specific to that list and so are not made available via dedicated buttons.
-Very often the actions available on this menu will operate on the items you have ticked to select on the list.
+The actions available in this bar will operate on all the items you have ticked to select on the list.

 New.